letkeeko/avocolo/README.md

 - ✨ Ready responsive layout
 - 🖌️ Color picker
-- 📸 Generate a random image
+- 📸 Reupdate image with a click
 - 🔗 Generate a unique link to share

 ## Tech Stack